Transfer news: Watford sign Ashley Fletcher and in advanced talks with free agent Danny Rose

 - Sky Sports to deliver more boxing than ever

+However, it is understood Ashley Young is unlikely to make a return to Watford after discussions with the former Manchester United player's representatives were held over a potential one-year deal.

+Young is weighing up his options after Inter Milan offered the 35-year-old a new one-year contract, while he also has offers from Burnley and two other unnamed Premier League clubs.

-Meanwhile, goalkeeper Rob Elliot has signed a two-year contract with the club after initially joining on a short-term deal in January to provide cover for Daniel Bachmann and Ben Foster.
+Meanwhile, goalkeeper Rob Elliot has signed a two-year contract with the Hornets after initially joining on a short-term deal in January to provide cover for Daniel Bachmann and Ben Foster.

 Watford secured promotion back to the Premier League at the club's first attempt, having suffered relegation to the Championship the previous season.